Rights of a union official while on site

 - inspect any work, process or object relevant to a suspected breach

-- inspect and make copies of records of union members that are directly relevant to the suspected contravention and that are kept on the site or are accessible on a computer kept on the site (other than documents which are 'non-member records')
+- inspect and make copies of records that are directly relevant to the suspected breach and kept on the site or accessible on a computer kept on the site (other than documents which are 'non-member records')

-- inspect and make copies of any record of a person who is not a union member that is directly relevant to the suspected contravention and that is kept on the site or accessible on a computer provided the non-member has consented in writing or an order has been made by the Fair Work Commission
+- inspect and make copies of any record of a person who is not a union member that is directly relevant to the suspected breach and kept on site or on a computer accessible on site with either the non-member’s consent in writing or an order made by the FWC

 - serve a notice on the employer to produce records or documents at a later date